arihanth26/OOS-Product-Recommendation/docs/mid_term_doc.md

 * **LLM-Prior** (Huang, 2025).
 This emerging technique automates **Bayesian prior elicitation** by leveraging large language models (LLMs).
 The LLM is used to translate unstructured **product context** (descriptions, categories, brand history) into structured **Normal-Inverse-Wishart (NIW) hyperparameters** for the Bayesian GMM.
 This allows us to inject crucial domain knowledge into the clustering process, especially when training data is sparse.

-## 2. Problem Definition

-### 2.1 Problem

-When an item is out of stock (OOS), the order is at risk.
-We aim to recommend very similar substitutes that shoppers accept while preserving basket value, and to flag SKUs with weak substitute coverage for planners.
-We will evaluate against aisle-popularity and graph-only baselines using acceptance@K, Normalized Discounted Cumulative Gain (NDCG), Mean Reciprocal Rank (MRR), Retained Basket Value (RBV), coverage, and calibration.
-Method: build an alternation graph (items bought instead of one another), cluster with a Gaussian Mixture Model (GMM)-comparing a maximum-likelihood version to a Bayesian GMM with Large Language Model (LLM)–elicited Normal–Inverse–Wishart (NIW) priors-then train a personalized ranker using text, taxonomy, graph, and cluster-posterior features; for efficient, interpretable serving, use a k-partite graph that collapses near-duplicates into “100% buckets” and consults next-best clusters only when needed.

-### 2.2 Motivation

-The motivation is rooted in mitigating the significant financial and customer experience costs associated with **Out-of-Stock (OOS)** items in online grocery.
-When an expected item is unavailable, customers face friction and often abandon their entire order or seek substitutes that diminish the **basket value (RBV)**.

-By developing a sophisticated, multi-stage engine—combining **Bayesian GMM clustering** informed by LLM priors and a **LambdaMART ranker**—we aim to dramatically boost **acceptance@K** and preserve profitability.
-Furthermore, identifying SKUs with poor substitute coverage provides essential, actionable signals for **inventory planning**, transforming a customer service challenge into a targeted logistics optimization opportunity.

 ## 3. Methods